30 Jul 2021

-- If you are unwell on the flight please stay in your seat and follow any instructions provided during the flight, and contact the air crew as soon as possible .
+- If you are unwell please stay in your seat and follow any instructions provided during the flight, and contact the air crew as soon as possible .

 Whilst you are there

-Be aware of your personal safety and always follow your deploying organisation’s destination specific security recommendations.
-You should contact your healthcare provider urgently for medical attention if you become unwell.
+Be aware of personal safety and always follow your deploying organisation’s destination specific security recommendations.
+Contact your healthcare provider urgently for medical attention if you become unwell.

-To reduce the risk of COVID-19 infection, you should take prevention measures which include:
+To reduce the risk of COVID-19 infection, follow the guidance on prevention measures from Public Health England, even if fully vaccinated, which include:

-- Avoid close contact with anyone with cold or flu-like symptoms, or who appears unwell.
+- social distancing (including reducing time spent in crowded areas and close contact with anyone with flu-like symptoms, or who appears unwell where possible).

-To reduce the risk of passing coronavirus to others, anyone with respiratory symptoms should:
+To reduce the risk of passing coronavirus to others, if you develop respiratory symptoms you should: